 Only KD personnel have access to your account and information.
 We will not supply any of this information to any other persons or organizations.
 We only use this information to process your order and better serve your needs.

 You have access to the TKI for a period of 90 days, starting from the date of purchase (or when your group account was established).
-Our two other online assessment tools (the Kilmann-Saxton Culture-Gap® Survey and the Organizational Courage Assessment) also expire in the same manner.
+Our other online assessment tools (i.e., the Kilmann-Saxton Culture-Gap® Survey, the Organizational Courage Assessment, and the Kilmann Organizational Conflict Instrument) also expire in the same manner.
 The expiration period for any of our separate online courses is also 90 days.
-The expiration period for The TKI Package of our three courses on conflict management is six months (except for a 90-day expiration period for two TKI assessments).
-The expiration period for The Complete Program of all our online courses is one full year (except for a 90-day expiration period for two TKI assessments).
+The expiration period for The TKI Package of our three courses on conflict management is six months.
+The expiration period for The Complete Program of all our online courses is one full year.
 The same expiration periods apply whether you purchased the item for yourself, made a group purchase, or if someone else purchased it for you.

 If you would like to extend the expiration period for our online courses or course collections, or extend the expiration period for group accounts of two or more TKI assessments (or other assessment tools), for 50% of the current price of these online products, you can renew your private access (or your clients’ private access) for our website’s stipulated expiration period.
 However, single TKI purchases (or single purchases of our other assessment tools) are strictly excluded from renewal.

 As indicated on our website, online courses and assessment tools (including the TKI) expire in 90 days—once they’ve been activated in a private account.
 Regarding our two course collections, the TKI Package of three online courses in conflict management expires in 6 months, while The Complete Program of all our online courses expires in 1 year—both from the date of activation.
 Regarding group purchases of our online products, all unassigned slots in a group account (not yet activated in any private account) expire in 1 year from the date of purchase.